P-p-H-d/mlib/README.md

 * Macros are used to generate C code.

 M\*LIB's category is the last one.
 Some macros are also defined to access structure in a generic way, but they are optional.
-M\*LIB main added value compared to other libraries is its op-list support allowing for proper recursive definition of function
-(list of array of dictionary are perfectly supported by M\*LIB).
+M\*LIB main added value compared to other libraries is its oplist feature allowing it to support [container-of-...]container-of-type-T: list of array of dictionary are perfectly supported by M\*LIB.

 For the macro-preprocessing part, other libraries also exist.
 For example: